 Ideas Are Just That @ 9:15am

 Michael Szul has spent two decades in software engineering in industries as diverse as insurance, energy, travel, and higher education, including consulting with companies such as AIG and Conde Naste.
 He has worked in both application and product development, as well as framework creation, code generation, API building, and machine learning.
-Szul is a speaker, blogger, podcaster, Microsoft MVP, and author of an upcoming book on building chatbots.
-Currently, he is the principal software engineer for the University of Virginia’s School of Medicine, rebuilding all their medical education software.
+Szul is a speaker, blogger, podcaster, Microsoft MVP in AI and Developer Technologies, and author of Building Chatbots in TypeScript with the Microsoft Bot Framework.
+Currently, he is the manager of undergraduate medical education applications for the University of Virginia’s Health System.

 Conversational Software and What it Means for the User Interface @ 9:15am